AG Coakley’s Office Releases Report on Professional Solicitations for Charity in 2013

 - Confirm the charity’s name and the services it offers to the public.

 Professional solicitors are required by law to disclose certain information when asked and, in general, are not allowed to mislead prospective donors or misrepresent facts.
-The AG’s Office has a variety of tools to address deceptive practices, which are outlined in the “Deceptive Practices in Solicitation” section of the report.
+While the most effective tool in preventing fraud is an educated donating public, the AG’s Office has a variety of tools to address deceptive practices, which are outlined in the “Deceptive Practices in Solicitation” section of the report.

-The AG’s Office also maintains annual financial statements from charities and professional solicitors that operate in this state, which are available for public inspection online.
-Consumers with concerns about solicitations they have received should contact the AG’s Non-Profit Organizations/Public Charities Division at 617-963-2101.
+The AG’s Office maintains annual financial statements from charities and professional solicitors that operate in this state, which are available for public inspection online.
+Consumers with concerns about solicitations they have received should contact the AG’s Non-Profit Organizations/Public Charities Division at 617-963-2315.

-For additional tips, consumers can also review our Give Wisely Advisory.
+For additional tips on donating, consumers may also review our Give Wisely Advisory.